KImeriGitHub/RandomOdyssey/README.md

 Run updateRequirements.ps1

 ## Run scripts
-# On a terminal you need to active venv first:
+On a terminal you need to active venv first: run active_venv.ps1
-run active_venv.ps1

 # On
-runUpdateDatabase.py
+python runUpdateDatabase.py